 - b.
 Employees, Officers, Directors and Agents are expected to cooperate in any such investigation and are authorized to provide the SOCO or the SOCO's designee or retained investigator with information requested as part of this review, recognizing the SOCO's existing confidentiality obligations to the Association; - c.
 As a part of this review, the SOCO will determine whether: - i.
 A real or apparent Conflict of Interest exists; - ii.
 Any alleged transactions are conducted in the Ordinary Course of Business or otherwise fall within an exception outlined in this Policy; - iii.
 Any reporting obligations are triggered by the information or report; and - iv.
-Whether further or an external investigation is needed or required by the Policy. - 10.
+Whether further or an external investigation is needed or required by the Policy. - 11.
 Resolution Process.
 Within a reasonable amount of time and following full review and/or investigation of a disclosure or allegation, the SOCO will make a written determination outlining any factual findings and determination for resolving the Conflict of Interest.
 (See Resolved definition.)
 These resolutions may include, but are not limited to recusal, approval or exception, divestiture, job reassignment, employee supervision, and/or Employee, Officer, or Director separation. - a.
 Recusal.
 In the event that after reviewing the disclosure and Statement of Recusal Form, the SOCO determines there is in fact an actual, potential or perceived Conflict of Interest, the SOCO will communicate in writing the Employee's, Officer's or Director's continued obligation to recuse themselves from the transaction or activity creating a conflict as well as any additional parameters with respect to the transaction or activity.
 Similarly, in the event the SOCO determines there is no Conflict of Interest or that the Conflict of Interest may be resolved by means other than recusal, the SOCO, may, in writing, authorize the Director, Officer, or Employee to fully participate in all board or employment activities, communicating any other parameters with respect to the transaction or activity. - b.
 Approval or Exception.
 If the SOCO approves some or all of the Employee's, Officer's, or Director's disclosed transactions and/or activities, the SOCO will inform the Employee, Officer, or Director in writing of such determination and any conditions of approval (such as recusal).
 The SOCO will similarly document such action. - c.
 Other Corrective Action.
-When the SOCO recommends corrective action to resolve a Conflict of Interest, the SOCO must prepare a written determination explaining the SOCO's analysis and submit it for implementation to the individual with authority to implement the determination. - i.
-The Chief Executive Officer or the CEO's designee is authorized to implement the SOCO's determination and resolution with respect to Employees, Officers, and Agents of the Association reporting to management and to take other corrective actions deemed necessary and appropriate, with SOCO approval, to resolve the Conflict of Interest. - ii.
-The board will implement the SOCO's determination and resolution with regard to Directors, Agents of the board, and the CEO, taking any other corrective actions deemed necessary in accordance with the Bylaws and governing documents, in consultation with the SOCO. - iii.
-The actions taken in this section include, but are not limited to, divestiture, job reassignment, disciplinary action (verbal or written reprimand, suspension, probation, termination), removal, and/or stockholder disclosure.
-Any such corrective actions shall be documented in writing by the SOCO, who will provide reasonable detail to the Employee, Officer, or Director on the issues raised and actions taken.
+When the SOCO recommends corrective action to resolve a Conflict of Interest or finds that a Director, Officer Employee, or Agent has violated the requirements of the SOC Program or the FCA SOC regulations, the SOCO must prepare a written determination explaining the SOCO's analysis and submit it to the individual with authority to implement the determination by taking appropriate responsive action.
+Corrective or disciplinary actions taken with regard to a violation of the SOC Program or FCA SOC regulations should be calculated to prevent recurrence, hold individuals accountable for noncompliance, encourage reporting and inquiry to the SOCO, and avoid retaliation.
+Consideration should be given to whether the individual(s) acted intentionally, recklessly or negligently and whether the violation is considered a breach of fiduciary duty.